jdthatcher/resume/examplesofwork.md

-# Examples of Recent work - work in progress
+# Examples of Recent work
 > For examples of code, please visit https://github.com/comsynth?tab=repositories
 ___
 ### Identity, Concept and Branding for Health Insurance Company (Boomerang) - 2020